 On the other hand, the Percentage of Income Model bases child support payments solely on the non-custodial parent’s income.

-The Income Shares Model is utilized to calculate child support by considering the income of both parents as well as the expenses associated with raising a child.
+The Income Shares Model calculates child support by considering both parents’ incomes and the expenses associated with raising a child.
 This model aims to ensure that children receive financial support from both parents.

 It takes into account the income of each parent and the total expenses associated with raising a child to calculate a monthly basic support obligation.
 This model is used in 41 states.

-The Percentage of Income Model determines child support payments based on the non-custodial parent’s income alone, regardless of the custodial parent’s income.
-It is based on the idea that the child should receive an equivalent share of parental income as they would if the parents were residing together.
+The Percentage of Income Model sets child support payments solely based on the non-custodial parent’s income, independent of the custodial parent’s income.
+This model aims to ensure the child receives a consistent share of parental income as if the parents lived together.

 Child support payments are not set in stone.
 They can be modified in joint custody situations if there is a significant change in financial circumstances.
 Most states allow child support orders to be modified every three years or whenever there is a substantial change in the needs of the child or the income of the parents.